-• The CAC was not tasked with verifying adequate public services.
-It is anticipated that when the light rail system is operational anticipated impacts to public facilities including streets, fire protection, and utilities will have been mitigated.
+The CAC was not tasked with verifying adequate public services.
+It is anticipated that when the light rail system is operational anticipated impacts to public facilities including streets, fire protection, and utilities will have been mitigated through application of city codes and standards.

 Development, construction and operation of the RLRT system and facilities must comply with applicable Bellevue City Codes, including the noise control code and environmental procedures code.
-Technical analysis of Sound Transit submitted Noise Studies\and documents will be completed\by city staff and technical consultants.
+Technical analysis of Sound Transit submitted Noise Studies_and documents will be completed_by city staff and technical consultants.
 Any additional noise mitigation resulting from technical review will be included as conditions of approval in the Design and Mitigation Permit.
-The CAC has offered advice regarding the type of sound walls used and sound wall materials.